 The Center for Alcohol & Substance Education (CASE) was created in 1987 as the Institute for Substance Abuse Studies (ISAS) to create, evaluate and disseminate effective prevention programs for youth.
 For more than two decades, ISAS/CASE developed innovative and award-winning approaches to reduce the negative consequences of drinking.
 ISAS/CASE has partnered with national organizations, including the National Collegiate Athletic Association, the U.S. Department of Education, and the Bacchus Peer Education Network, to share these programs with a national audience.

-The Gordie Center for Substance Abuse Prevention
+The Gordie Center

-In the summer of 2010, the Gordie Foundation and CASE joined forces to become the Gordie Center for Substance Abuse Prevention.
+In the summer of 2010, the Gordie Foundation and CASE joined forces to become the Gordie Center.
 The Gordie Center is dedicated to honoring Gordie’s memory by creating and distributing programs to reduce hazardous drinking and promote peer intervention among young adults.
 The Gordie Center builds on CASE’s 23-year history of developing award-winning substance abuse prevention programs for the University of Virginia community and beyond.
 The Gordie Center carries on many of the efforts created through the Gordie Foundation, including National GORDIEday (part of National Hazing Prevention Week) as well as marketing the documentary, HAZE, which tells Gordie’s story as a framework for examining the larger issues of alcohol and hazing on campus.